• Skip to primary navigation

 • Preheat oven to 450ºF.

-• Mix onions and squash with oil and spread in a prepared roasting pan with sides.
+• Mix onions and squash with ¼ cup oil and spread in a roasting pan with sides that has been prepared with non-stick cooking spray.

-• Sprinkle brown sugar evenly across vegetables, then grind the nutmeg evenly over the vegetables.
+• Sprinkle ⅓ cup brown sugar evenly across vegetables, then grind ¼ teaspoon freshly ground nutmeg evenly over the vegetables.

 • Mix gently with hands to distribute the brown sugar and nutmeg among the vegetables.